surendratiwari3/paota/README.md

 ```

 ### Conclusion
-We have acheived benchmarking of 300 request per second for publisher and consumer (concurrency=10 and PrefetchCount=100).
+We have acheived benchmarking for 50 publisher publishing request and 1 consumer worker consuming the request at speed of 1700 request per second (concurrency=10 and PrefetchCount=100).
 If you want to achieve more throughput concurrency can be increased to any extent.

 Thank you for flying Paota!